A drug is a substance that alters the way your body works. The two main groups of drugs are:

 In the United Kingdom, for example, illegal drugs are classified into three main categories:

-When a person with an addiction does not have access to the drug, they may experience a range of negative symptoms.
-We call these symptoms withdrawal.
+When a person with an addiction does not have access to the drug, they may experience a range of negative symptoms, commonly known as withdrawal symptoms.
 These can include both physical and mental effects, and the severity of the withdrawal depends on the specific drug and the person’s level of dependence.